-Nonetheless, we expect Zenith's asset quality to remain solid, reflecting its disciplined and robust risk management, along with the skew of its loan book towards the more resilient large corporates.
-In addition, Zenith's decision during H1 2023 to allocate a portion of its large FX gains to build up its loan loan reserves provides the bank with buffer against potential asset quality deterioration.
-Zenith's cost of risk increased materially to 5.5% during the first nine months of 2023 from 1.0% as of full-year 2022, which led to an improvement in its problem loans coverage ratio.
-The bank's loan loss reserves represented 134% of problem loans as of September 2023.
+We expect Zenith's asset quality to remain solid, reflecting its disciplined and robust risk management, along with the skew of its loan book towards the more resilient large corporates.
+In addition, Zenith's decision during 2023-24 to allocate a portion of its large FX gains to build up its loan loan reserves provides the bank with buffer against potential asset quality deterioration.
+Zenith's cost of risk increased materially to 8.0% during the first six months of 2024 and 7.5% during full-year 2023 (from 1.0% during full year 2022), which led to an improvement in its problem loans coverage ratio.
+The bank's loan loss reserves represented a high 171% of problem loans as of June 2024, compared to 103% as of June 2022.

-Zenith's problem loans to gross loans ratio increased to 3.9% as of September 2023 (from 1.9% as of December 2022), which still compares favourably with the 4.1% systemwide average as of June 2023.
+Zenith's problem loans to gross loans ratio increased to 4.9% as of June 2024 (from 4.4% as of December 2023), compared to the 4.3% systemwide average as of December 2023.
 Similar to other Nigerian banks, Zenith's relatively high stock of restructured loans poses some risk to asset quality.
-The bank's reported restructured loans stood at 19.8% of gross loans as of June 2023, primarily comprising exposures to the oil and gas sector (86% of the stock).
+The bank's reported restructured loans stood at 18.4% of gross loans as of December 2023, primarily comprising exposures to the oil and gas sector (91% of the stock).